JME / IME information

-The TAC continues to be supportive of clients attending a medico-legal examination via video-conference (where appropriate), rather than attending face to face.
+- The TAC continues to be supportive of clients attending a medico-legal examination via video-conference (where appropriate), rather than attending via face to face.

-The TAC remains committed to delivering client entitlements throughout this time and will work with examiners and clients to facilitate this.
+The TAC is committed to maintaining and delivering client entitlements throughout this time and will work with you and our clients to facilitate this.
 This includes undertaking examinations by video-conference and/or desktop assessments to progress a person’s entitlement unless there are exceptional circumstances.

 What considerations should be made for video software for Independent Medical Examinations and Joint Medical Examinations?